Rahul4301/AI_Future/README.md

 ## 🤝 Contributing

-Contributions are always welcome!
+Contributions are welcome!
 Please read the [contribution guidelines](CONTRIBUTING.md) first.

 1. Fork the repository
 2. Create your feature branch